PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 }
 ```

-Notice, that you can have access to the localized names of the user group and all other relevant information.
+Notice that you can access the localized names of the user group and all other relevant information.

 If you access the endpoint with the wrong ID, you will receive an error message.
 For example, if you try to access the `/admin-api/customers/group/999999` endpoint, you will receive the following response: